 Businesses and healthcare facilities can modify existing HVAC systems to include a fan filter unit capable of removing COVID-19 from the air.

 A cleanroom HEPA filter and ULPA filter are both designed to contain microscopic pathogens and hazardous particles.
 A fan filter unit (FFU) houses either a HEPA filter, which catches 99.99% of particles 0.3 microns, or an ULPA filter, which catches 99.999% of particles 0.12 microns.
-The COVID-19 virus is about 0.125 microns, but it rides on respiratory droplets that are much larger, which both the HEPA and ULPA filter can trap.
+The COVID-19 virus is about 0.125 microns, but it can ride on respiratory droplets that are much larger, which both the HEPA and ULPA filter can trap.

 When masks and social distancing can be used in tandem with a HEPA- or ULPA-filtered FFU, the risk of transmitting or catching the virus is greatly diminished.